 This is best done at your own pace, and no one else’s.
 If you feel more confident wearing a full face helmet and additional body armour, then do it.
 If you feel better tackling it with your riding partner, then take them.
 Use whatever it is that will help you conquer that obstacle.

 Start at the bottom and work your way up.
-If it’s a feature like a jump or drop, then find similar ones that are much smaller practise technique on, and then gradually move on to bigger features as you master the skill.
+If it’s a feature like a jump or a drop, then find similar ones that are much smaller practise technique on, and then gradually move on to bigger features as you master the skill.
 Focus on each individual drop – but as they get bigger, remember all the success’ you’ve had so far.